kdouda/solar.three/README.md

 # solar.three
 Three.js interactive rendering of our solar system (simplified).
+Available for view at https://0x0c.space .

 Originally created in the winter of 2014 or earlier.
 Uses basic equations for motions on an ellipse.